masato1122/auto-kappa/README.md

 ------------

 * Claculate kappa with different k-points and extrapolate?

-* Additional analyses: relaxation time, cumulative kappa (at 100, 300, 500K?)
-* Output analysis conditions and the kind of used server? (with json?)
+* Output analysis conditions, fitting error, etc.? (with json?)

 * Compression of results

-* Summary of output results including fitting error, etc.

 * Automated creation of the homepage with Sphinx